michel1991/ocp-java-11/autoCloseable/README.md

 making option E the other false statement.
 The rest of the statements are true.
 Note that ability to declare resources before they are used in a try-with-resources statement is new since Java 9.

+###### Which statements about Closeable and AutoCloseable are true?
+(Choose two.)
+* A. AutoCloseable extends Closeable.
+* B. Closeable extends AutoCloseable.
+* C. The close() method in a class that implements AutoCloseable cannot throw an IOException.
+* D. The close() method in a class that implements Closeable cannot throw an Exception.
+* E. There is no difference; one was added for backward compatibility.
+* F. Both have a generic return type.

+Closeable extends AutoCloseable, making option B correct and option A incorrect.
+The close() method in AutoCloseable throws Exception, while the close() method in Closeable throws IOException, making option E incorrect.
+Since IOException is a subclass of Exception, both close() methods can throw an IOException, making option C incorrect.
+On the other hand, Exception is not a subclass of IOException.
+For this reason, the close() method in a class that implements Closeable cannot throw an instance of the Exception class, because it is an invalid override using a broader exception type, making option D the correct answer.
+Finally, the return type for both is void, making option F incorrect.